django-cms/django-cms/docs/reference/pages.rst

 ..  class:: cms.models.Page

     A ``Page`` is the basic unit of site structure in django CMS.
-The CMS uses a hierachical page model: each page stands in relation to other pages as parent, child or sibling.
+The CMS uses a hierarchical page model: each page stands in relation to other pages as parent, child or sibling.
 This hierarchy is managed by the `django-treebeard
     <http://django-treebeard.readthedocs.io/en/latest/>`_ library.